populov/yandex-ddns-sh/README.md

 ### Notes
  * Works both for primary domain (*example.com*) and subdomains (*foo.example.com*, *foo.bar.example.com*).
  * "A" record for *hostname* must exist before you run this script.
+ * Using wget.
+You can uncomment 3 lines, using curl instead.

 Enjoy!